Foundation for the Preservation of the Mahayana Tradition: Structure

-The FPMT is headed by a board of directors, with its spiritual director (presently Lama Zopa) an ex officio member.
+The FPMT is headed by a board of directors, with its spiritual director (presently vacant) an ex officio member.
 The FPMT International Office represents the board's executive function.
-The president / CEO of the FPMT is currently (2022) Ven.
-Roger Kunsang.
+The president / CEO of the FPMT is currently (2023) Ven.
+Roger Kunsang, in that office since 2005.

-There are over 160 FPMT dharma centres, projects, services and study groups in 40 countries.
+As of 2023, there are 138 FPMT dharma centres, projects, services and study groups in 34 countries.
 Each affiliated center, project or service is separately incorporated and locally financed.
 There is no such thing as FPMT "membership" for individuals; rather, membership is held only by organizations (although several of these offer their own, local membership to individuals).
 In addition to its local board and officers, each FPMT center also has a spiritual program coordinator and in many cases, a resident geshe or teacher (and perhaps other Sangha as well).

 The center directors and spiritual program coordinators from various countries meet every few years as the Council for the Preservation for the Mahayana Tradition (CPMT), in order to share experience and deliberate points of mutual concern.

 The 14th Dalai Lama is credited with the honorary role of "inspiration and guide".